 At Springfield Juniors, we are aiming for communication to lie at the heart of classroom practice where pupils learn through, and are taught to talk.
 Believing that literacy and communication are life skills, we aspire to develop these and equip pupils with the ability to become life-long learners.
 We are striving to enable all pupils to use speech to express their thoughts and communicate articulately with others.

 Writing is an integral part of the whole school curriculum.
-A wide range of cross-curricular stimuli, purposes and audiences are explored across the school to support children's writing.
+A wide range of teaching strategies (including sentence staking), cross-curricular stimuli, purposes and audiences are explored across the school to support children's writing.
 Grammar and spelling are taught both independently as well as embedded in all literacy lessons.

 Children's creativity is enhanced through a weekly before school writing group run by Fred Sedgewick (a children's author).